karlseguin/ccache/readme.md

 `Replace` returns true if the item existed (and thus was replaced).
 In the case where the key was not in the cache, the value *is not* inserted and false is returned.

+### Stop
+The cache's background worker can be stopped by calling `Stop`.
+Once `Stop` is called the cache should not be used (calls are likely to panic).
+Stop must be called in order to allow the garbage collector to reap the cache.

 ## Tracking
 CCache supports a special tracking mode which is meant to be used in conjunction with other pieces of your code that maintains a long-lived reference to data.